internetfriendsforever/workshops.today/tutorials/ppp.md

 7. Open the `index.html` file in the web browser
 8. You should see your HTML document presented in the web browser

-## JavaScript and the console
+## Writing our first program

-1. We can use JavaScript in our document by adding a `script` element:
+1. We can use _JavaScript_ in our document by adding a `script` element:
 ```html
 <body>
   <script>